5 Expected Fisher information

 We may wish to compute the expected Fisher information based on a set of independent identically distributed (iid) random variables.

-Like KL divergence the expected Fisher information is invariant against change of parametrisation of the sample space, say from variable \(x\) to \(y\) and from distribution \(F_x\) to \(F_y\).
+Like KL divergence the expected Fisher information is invariant against change of variables in the sample space, such as from \(x\) to \(y\) and from distribution \(F_x\) to \(F_y\).
 This is easy to see as the KL divergence itself is invariant against such reparametrisation, and thus also its curvature, and hence the expected Fisher information.

-More specifically, when the sample space is changed the density gains a factor in the form of the Jacobian determinant according to this transformation.
-Since this factor does not depend of the model parameters and it does not change the first and second derivatives of the log-density with regard to the model parameters.
+More specifically, when the sample space is changed the density will gain a factor in the form of the Jacobian determinant according to this transformation.
+However, since this factor does not depend on the model parameters, the first and second derivatives of the log-density with regard to the model parameters are not affected by it.

 See also Section 7.4 for related sample space invariance of the gradient and curvature of the log-likelihood and Chapter 9 for the sample invariance of observed Fisher information.

-\(\color{Red} \blacktriangleright\) Transformation of Fisher information when model parameters change
+\(\color{Red} \blacktriangleright\) Transformation of Fisher information under change of parameters

 To find the resulting Fisher information in terms of the new parameter \(\boldsymbol \zeta\) we need to use the Jacobian matrix \(D \boldsymbol \theta(\boldsymbol \zeta)\).
 This matrix contains the gradients for each component of the map \(\boldsymbol \theta(\boldsymbol \zeta)\) in its rows: \[ D \boldsymbol \theta(\boldsymbol \zeta) = \begin{pmatrix}\nabla^T \theta_1(\boldsymbol \zeta)\\ \nabla^T \theta_2(\boldsymbol \zeta) \\ \vdots \\ \end{pmatrix} \]